Office Hours: Monday – Friday 8:30AM – 4:30PM

 Arkansas Child Support Determinations

-In Arkansas, child support is calculated according to guidelines that are set out in an order issued by the Arkansas Supreme Court known as Administrative Order Number 10.
-That order incorporates charts that set child support on a weekly and monthly basis based on time spent with and income of each parent.
+The Arkansas Supreme Court’s Administrative Order Number 10 establishes guidelines for calculating child support.
+That order incorporates charts that set child support weekly and monthly based on the time spent with each parent and their income.

-There is a rebuttable presumption that the amount of child support that a court should award is the amount that is shown on the most recent version of the Family Support Chart.
-Judges are free to grant more or less support if there is evidence that an exception exists under Administrative Order 10.
-The chart that will be used in a particular case depends on how often the noncustodial parent is paid.
+The court typically presumes the Family Support Chart’s most recent version as the appropriate child support amount.
+Judges may grant more or less support if there is evidence that an exception exists under Administrative Order 10.
+The chart used in a particular case depends on how often the noncustodial parent is paid.

-In determining the noncustodial parent’s income, the court will look at pay stubs and also deduct certain expenses from his or her gross pay.
+The court examines pay stubs to assess the noncustodial parent’s income, deducting specific expenses from their gross pay.
 These expenses include the following:

-- Support payments for other dependents that have been ordered by a court;
+• Support payments for other dependents that a court has ordered;

 When Does Child Support End in Arkansas?

-Some events automatically end collection of child support, such as the child turning 18 and graduating from high school.
-The court may determine that child support should continue, even when the child is older than 18, such as when the child has disabilities and is unable to care for themselves independently.
+Some events automatically end child support collection, such as the child turning 18 and graduating from high school.
+The court may extend child support beyond 18, particularly when the child faces disabilities hindering self-care.

 Other circumstances that might lead to child support ending include:

-- The child is declared emancipated by a court, which can be done if the child is considered financially stable and living separately from the parents.
-However, this is not a guarantee, as the court may deem that child support should continue despite the child’s emancipation.
+• A court declares the child emancipated if financially stable and living independently from the parents.
+However, the court may decide that child support should persist even after the child’s emancipation.

 Modifying an Existing Child Support Order